wulffern/aic2022/lectures/l03_refbias.md

 ideal voltage source, or ideal current source does not exist in the real world.
 There is no such thing.

 We can come close to creating a voltage source, so a known voltage, with a  low source impedance, but it won't be zero.
-And it won't be infinetly fast either.
+And it won't be inifinetly fast either.
 If we suddenly decide to pull 1 kA from a lab supply I promise you the voltage will drop.

 So how do we create something that is a _good enough_ voltage and current source on an IC?